LuLi0077/SDC/Vehicle_Detection/README.md

 These, collectively, will be our feature vector for this image.

-* Explore color spaces: study the distribution of color values in an image by plotting each pixel in some color space (`Step - 1.b.2`)
+* Explore color spaces: study the distribution of color values in an image by plotting each pixel in some color space (`.ipynb`: `Step - 1.b.2`)

 Use the sample vehicle image above as an example, take a look at RGB, HSV and YUV color spaces -